linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-5-ingress-controllers-with-traefik.md

 Note that the ingressRoute you set up in this config will NOT appear in your cluster as an Ingress type resource.
 So if you run `kubectl get ingress -A` you won't find it and can't verify it that way.
 It's an internal ingress route that Traefik uses.

 ## HTTP Redirect To HTTPS
 This is another common thing that most people probably do.
-You can do this on a per-service basis, or configure Traefik to automatically redirect by default, with the possibility of overriding this on a per-service basis.
-Let's go with the most common scenario and make this the default behavior.
+You can do this on a per-service basis, or configure Traefik to automatically redirect HTTP to HTTPS for everything.
+In that case, if you happen to have something that you don't want redirected, you would need to create another entrypoint and use a different port besides 80.

 https://doc.traefik.io/traefik/routing/entrypoints/#redirection